JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 Serena in the Tirino Valley

-Zuzzurellare is an Italian word that some locals have suggested me and it means to go for a walk without a specific destination.
-So I began to zuzzurellare in the uncultivated lawn around the house, which has given to us a variety of vegetables.
-Then I continued along a steep rocky slope to collect the first wild asparagus, until we reached the banks of the river, where we found the water celery with its peculiar flavor of fennel, balsamic notes and hints of licorice.
-I observed nature and how in a few kilometers it changed appearance and vegetation.
-The days were enriched with small gestures, such as going out into the wild garden of the house and noticing how a plant evolved during its growth.
-This gave me strength to deal with distancing from human beings.
+So I began zuzzurelling-as some native suggested-in the meadow around the house, which has been uncultivated for many years and has given us a variety of vegetables.
+I continued on, then, along a rocky slope to pick the first wild asparagus, until I reached the banks of the river, where horsetail shoots and water celery with its peculiar flavor, with balsamic notes of celery, fennel and hints of licorice, stood out.
+I observed nature and how in a few kilometers it changed its appearance and the vegetation with it.
+The days were enriched by small gestures, such as going out into the wild garden at home and noticing how a plant evolved as it grew.
+This gave me strength in facing the distancing from humans.
 I felt that an exchange of energies was taking place between the plants and me.
-I began to feel less lonely and tried to grasp the essence of living with nature.
+I began to feel less loneliness and tried to grasp the essence of living with nature.

-The Tirino, one of the most beautiful and cleanest rivers in Italy, is densely populated by carpets of water celery, trout and crayfish
+The Tirino, one of Italy’s cleanest and most beautiful rivers, is thickly populated with carpets of water celery, trout and crayfish

-During the collection of herbs, with the gaze turned to the ground, there is a careful reading of nature.
-What could seem only grass, suddenly became a multitude of raw materials that mother nature took care of.
-You can distinguish the jagged outline of dandelion and poppy, the contours of the silene and plantain.
-The first flowers to appear during the hot days of the quarantine were those of mallow and chamomile, which I collected and dried for the cold winter evenings.
-Fresh elder and locust-tree flowers followed.
-We ate them during our meals and some were preserved in flavored vinegars and kombucha.
-We harvested mulberries, wild black cherries and then green walnuts for the traditional nocino of the night of June 24th.
+During herb harvesting, a careful reading of nature takes place with one’s eyes on the ground.
+What might have seemed to the distracted eye to be just an expanse of blades of grass adorning the valley suddenly became a multitude of raw materials that Mother Nature had taken complete care of.
+The jagged outline of dandelions and poppies alternated with the contours of silene and plantain.
+The first flowers to appear during the warm days of quarantine were those of mallow and chamomile, which with I picked and left to dry in anticipation of the cold winter evenings.
+This was followed by elderflowers and locust tree, which we consumed fresh during our meals and some preserved in flavored vinegars and kombuche.
+Next came the mulberries and wild black cherries and then the harvesting of green walnuts for the traditional nocino on the night of June 24.

-This period of approaching and recognizing spontaneous plants was something more than doing foraging, it was getting in touch with the land I walked on and finding a non-verbal language with which to communicate.
-Was this that sense of wilderness?
-As William Cronon says in his essay “The trouble with wilderness; or Going Back to the Wrong Nature” we must note that the true wilderness is inside us and not outside.
+This period of approaching and recognizing wild plants was more than foraging, it was getting in touch with the land I was treading and finding a nonverbal language with which to communicate with it.
+Was this perhaps that sense of wilderness?
+Of wildness?
+As William Cronon says in his essay “The Trouble with Wilderness; or Going Back to the Wrong Nature” we should note that true wilderness is found within us and not outside.

 It is nothing more than a certain kindness that allows you to find a guiding spirit in the nature that surrounds us.
-We can no longer think of the wild as a border between us and the world or as a product to be consumed: wilderness is not distance, but it is an intimate sense that allows us to rediscover our role in everyday life and heal our own wounds.
+We can no longer think of the wilderness as a boundary between us and the world or as a product to be consumed: wilderness is not distance, but is an intimate sense that allows us to rediscover our role in everyday life and heal our wounds.

 Words by Serena Tornusciolo for Wilden